-- 9.1 When determining the location of proposed gambling facilities, the Licensing Authority in appropriate circumstances, will consider very carefully the following factors when considering applications for Premises Licences, permits and other permissions: - Proximity of premises to local schools, especially when with 400m radius of school or other youth institution. - Proximity of premises to centres that pose a high risk to vulnerable and young persons - Proximity of premises to residential areas where there is a high concentration of children and young people - Proximity of premises to places of worship, particularly where Sunday Schools are in operation - Mitigating measures contained within the applicants risk assessment. - 9.2 This list is not exhaustive and each case will be determined on its merits, if an applicant can show that they can overcome licensing objective concerns this must be taken into account. - 9.3 Premises licenses granted must be reasonably consistent with the licensing objectives.
-With regard to these objectives, this Licensing Authority has considered the Gambling Commission's Guidance to Local Authorities. - 9.4 Part B outlines the factors that will be considered and taken in to account by the licensing authority in making its decision to grant the licence in its aim to ensuring the licensing objectives are upheld.
+- 9.1 When determining the location of proposed gambling facilities, the Licensing Authority in appropriate circumstances, will consider very carefully the following factors when considering applications for Premises Licences, permits and other permissions: - Proximity of premises to local schools, especially when with 400m radius of school or other youth institution. - Proximity of premises to centres that pose a high risk to vulnerable and young persons - Proximity of premises to residential areas where there are a high concentration of children and young people - Proximity of premises to places of worship, particularly where Sunday Schools are in operation - Mitigating measures contained within the applicant's risk assessment. - 9.2 This list is not exhaustive, and each case will be determined on its merits.
+It will be for the applicant to show that they can overcome licensing objective concerns. - 9.3 Premises licenses granted must be reasonably consistent with the licensing objectives.
+With regard to these objectives, this Licensing Authority has considered the Gambling Commission's Guidance to Local Authorities.

+9.4 Part B outlines the factors that will be considered and taken into account by the licensing authority in making its decision to grant the licence in its aim to ensuring the licensing objectives are upheld.

-10. Types of Premises Licence
+10. Types of premises licence